khabib97/book-downloader/README.md

 $ python book-downloader.py

 Note :
-All bookes will be downloaded into (Current Directory) : /Books ... folder
+1. All bookes will be downloaded into (Current Directory) : /Books ... folder
+2. It will take around 1-2 hr to complete all resources based on your internet speed